aws-amplify/amplify-android/CONTRIBUTING.md

 Please try to include as much information as you can.
 Details like these are useful:

-* The version of the framework you are using
+* The version of the Framework you are using
 * Details and configurations for any backend resources that are relevant
 * A full exception trace of an error you observe
 * A statement about what system behavior you _expect_, alongside the